-London Fog Lattes are my drink of choice in the wintertime.
+London Fog Drinks (also known as Earl Gray Tea Lattes) are my drink of choice in the wintertime.
 Warm, cozy, comforting, and wonderful with almond milk or oat milk, London Fog Tea Lattes make for the perfect treat when I’m not in the mood for coffee.
 (Which, shockingly, does actually happen occasionally!)

 Before I get into exactly how to make one, you may be wondering …

-A London Fog Latte drink is a hot drink made with:
+A London Fog Drink is a latte made with:

 - Earl Gray tea

 - Frothed milk of your choice (oat milk is my fave when making it at home; almond when I’m buying it at Starbucks or somewhere else)